Linear equivalence of nonlinear recurrent neural networks: Introduction

-For linear networks, the covariance matrix can be written in closed form using simple linear algebra, and its full eigenvalue spectrum follows from random matrix theory~\cite{hu2022spectrum}.
-For nonlinear networks, dynamical mean-field theory (DMFT)~\cite{sompolinsky1988chaos} provides scalar order parameters characterizing single-site statistics.
-Recent analytical work has gone beyond these, computing disorder-averaged second moments of off-diagonal entries of the covariance matrix~\cite{clark2023dimension, clark2025connectivity}.
-However, the full $N \times N$ matrix for a typical quenched realization of the couplings has not been characterized analytically.
-This leaves an analytical gap between linear and nonlinear networks.
+For linear networks, the covariance matrix has an exact closed-form expression, and its eigenvalue spectrum follows from random matrix theory~\cite{hu2022spectrum}.
+For nonlinear networks, single-site dynamical mean-field theory (DMFT)~\cite{sompolinsky1988chaos} provides scalar order parameters around which the diagonal elements of the covariance matrix concentrate at large $N$.
+Recent work has gone beyond these single-site order parameters, computing the disorder-averaged variance of off-diagonal elements~\cite{clark2023dimension, clark2025connectivity}.
+However, the full $N \times N$ matrix for fixed $\bm{J}$ has not been characterized analytically, leaving a theoretical gap between linear and nonlinear networks.

-\citet{shen2025covariance} recently proposed an ansatz that would close this gap.
-Specifically, the ansatz states that at large $N$ and for a typical realization of the i.i.d.\ couplings, the covariance matrix of the nonlinear network takes the same form as that of a linear network with the same couplings, driven by independent noise, with the DMFT order parameters setting the effective transfer function and the noise spectrum.
-Shen and Hu gave numerical evidence for this ansatz and used it to derive eigenvalue spectra.
-The present paper derives the ansatz analytically and, in the process, illuminates why it holds.
+\citet{shen2025covariance} proposed an ansatz that would close this gap: at large $N$ and for a typical quenched realization of $\bm{J}$, the covariance matrix of a nonlinear network takes the same form as that of a linear network with the same couplings, driven by independent noise, with DMFT order parameters setting the effective transfer function and noise spectrum.
+If correct, this would bring the full machinery of random matrix theory to bear on strongly nonlinear, potentially chaotic recurrent networks.
+Shen and Hu gave numerical evidence for the ansatz.
+Here, we derive it analytically and explain why it holds.